markaren/E-book_cpp/Chapter3/raii.md

           // Use the temporary directory for some operations...

-        } // temp dir goes out of scope and is destructed (deleting the created temp dir in the process).
+        } // `tempDir` goes out of scope and is destructed (deleting the created directory in the process).

         std::cout << "Temporary directory deleted." << std::endl;